Policy Development and Administration

 - Procedures (if applicable)

-Policy Administration shall notify the university community via Listserve of all new policies, material revisions to existing policies that have been designated and repealed policies.
+Policy Administration shall notify the university community via Listserve of all new policies, material, revisions to existing policies that have been designated, as well as any repealed policies.

-Policies are effective when adopted by the President or the Council of Trustees and officially posted on the policy webpage.
+Policies are effective when adopted by the President and officially posted on the policy webpage.